-Change in the fishery due to the LYPMP is predicted to be minimal because:
+Change in the fishery due to the UGSVMP is predicted to be minimal because:

-- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program such that the remaining fishers now have greater relative access to the available biomass.
-This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - The Salt Swamp Creek SZ was not fished previously and the Point Davenport SZ does not overlap with recognised fishing grounds. - Charter fishers are generally highly mobile and should be able to adapt to the spatial restrictions. - The estimated displaced effort was 0.03 per cent of the total average annual effort in the fishery (EconSearch 2014).
+- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
+This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - Charter fishers are generally highly mobile and should be able to adapt to the spatial restrictions. - The estimated displaced effort was <0.01 per cent of the total average annual effort in the fishery (EconSearch 2014).